Code-Institute-Submissions/globeconnections/README.md

 **3. Local Tourist Attractions**

 - The site users can then look at markers highlighting the search results on the map provided within this website.

-### Structure:

-- My aim was to make the website easy to navigate, self-explanatory, visually appealing and provide a smooth shopping experience to users from all walks of life.

 ### Skeleton: